 Natural support for your eyesight can be found in some specific herbs.
 There are also herbs that are known for improving vision.
 By using a combination of herbs for improving vision and herbs for supporting vision, you can greatly boost your overall eye health and promote clear vision – without needing contacts, glasses, or corrective surgery!
 Isn’t it nice to do things the natural way?

-You can make this into a tea or use it as an eye wash.
 In the same vein, passionflower extract is a great herb for eye strain.
-This herb in particular helps to prevent irritation and also works as a nerve relaxer.
+This herb helps to prevent irritation and also works as a nerve relaxer.
+Like fennel seeds, you can soak cotton balls in a passionflower extract and warm water mixture.
+Pressing these compresses against your eyes can sooth eye strain and relax your nerves.
 Using herbs that help alleviate eye strain will improve your overall vision because tired, strained eyes don’t perform at their best!

 Bilberry is another herb that is great for improving eyesight.
-This herb can enhance your normal vision as well as your night vision, so if you struggle with seeing the dark, this herb is for you!
+It’s commonly used for treating cataracts and conditions in the retina.
+But, it’s uses extend far past the eyes.
+Bilberry is used to treat people with diabetes, osteoarthritis, kidney disease, and more.
+Plus, this herb can enhance your normal vision as well as your night vision, so if you struggle with seeing the dark, this herb is for you!

-Herbs can be a great solution to eye problems, but remember to be careful when taking your own herbs!
-Test unfamiliar herbs first to see if you are allergic to them, and only use herbal recipes from reputable sources!
-Herbs are nature’s healers, but they won’t do you any good if you misuse them!
+Herbs can be a great solution to eye problems.
+But remember to be careful when taking your own herbs!
+Test unfamiliar herbs first to see if you are allergic to them, and only use herbal recipes from reputable sources.
+Do your research on less popular herbs because some have negative side effects in the body.
+When in doubt, consult your doctor.
+Herbs are nature’s healers, but they won’t do you any good if you misuse them.

 We recommend 17 Vitamins, Minerals, and Herbal Supplements that you should take to promote and preserve healthy eyes.
 Using the herbal remedies mentioned above in conjunction with our eye exercises and vitamin suggestions can really make a huge different in your eyesight!